themeteorchef/building-a-user-admin/building-a-user-admin.md

 });
 ```

-Not much too them.
-The first, `isCurrentUser` simply check to see if the ID passed to the helper as `currentUser` is equal to the ID of the currently logged in user.
+Not much to them.
+The first, `isCurrentUser` simply checks to see if the ID passed to the helper as `currentUser` is equal to the ID of the currently logged in user.
 If it is, then the helper returns `true` revealing a label next to the user in the list that reads `You!` denoting the current user.
 This isn't necessary, but it's a nice UX touch for our users.

 Next up, we have `disableIfAdmin`.
 This does a similar check to `isCurrentuser` first, seeing if the user ID passed is equal to the currently logged in user's ID.
 If it is, we perform a check using the `userIsInRole` method we get from the `roles` package to see if the `userId` passed is in the `admin` category.
 If they _are_—meaning the current user is an administrator—we output `disabled` as an attribute on the `<select></select>` input where we change the user's role.
 Why?
 This is just a safety precaution so that administrators don't accidently lock themselves out of the application.
 Nice!